SDU-eScience/Type3-Docs/src/batch/submit.rst

 * Use ``--mem`` to define how much memory is needed per node.
 By default you will be assigned 32 GB of memory per allocated core.
 Please do not request more than what is needed for the job to run.
 * Use ``--account`` to define the resource billing account.
 When left unspecified, then your default account is used.
 For this reason, this option is only relevant if you are part of multiple projects.
 * Use ``--exclusive`` to request exclusive access to the entire node.
 This will ensure that no other job is running on the node at the same time as your job.
 With this option you will be billed for the entire node, even if you are only using a subset of the cores.
+* Use ``--requeue`` to automatically requeue the job if it either fails or is being preempted by a higher priority job.

 Additional notes for job scripts